Vizzuality/landgriffon/ENV_VARS.md

 > - Indicate the type or possible values (boolean, number, integer, string, enumerated...)
 > - Indicate a brief explanation of what they are for.
 > - Indicate the default value, if any.
-> - If it is a sensible value, it must be provided via [LastPass](https://www.lastpass.com/).
+> - If it is a sensible value, it must be provided via the **shared secret storage**.

 ## 1. API (backend)